How do I apply for a place at Holyport College?

 Do you offer any bursary boarding places?

-Holyport College offers funding for up to four boarding places each year (across Year 7 and Year 9 only) to children from disadvantaged backgrounds and for whom the Governors of the College believe a boarding place will have a transformative or life-changing impact.
-One of the bursaries will be targeted at a child from a family currently serving in the armed forces who is not in receipt of the Continuing Education Allowance (CEA).
+Each year Holyport College hopes to offer a number of boarding bursaries across Year 7 and Year 9, including one targeted at a child from any military family not entitled to financial support from the Ministry of Defence and children from low-income families who would be expected to thrive in a boarding environment.
+Decisions on allocation of these places will be made by the Bursary Committee of the Governing Body, and will include close consultation with and reports from the child’s current school in an assessment of capacity to benefit from boarding provision at Holyport College.
+We will work closely with students, parents and staff to ensure that all boarding admissions represent the right decision for all parties.
+The cost of these bursaries will be funded by Holyport College and external sources.
+See appendix 1 of our Admissions Policy for more information.
 Parents or carers who wish to apply for a bursary funded boarding place should complete our boarding application form before the application deadline and include any supplementary information which will be helpful to us.
 It is the applicant’s responsibility to provide as much information as they deem necessary for us to assess the merits of the application.
 Holyport College can only consider applicants for a Year 7 or Year 9 bursary boarding place who are in receipt of Free School Meals (FSM) or who have been so at any point during the past 6 years (Ever6).
 Bursary applications and all supporting documentation must be received by the College before 31st October the year before entry at Year 7 or Year 9.
 We cannot consider bursary applications for any other year group and we cannot consider applications or documentation received after the closing date.

 Do you have a waiting list?